The digital age has given birth to many solopreneurs where individuals do not need a team rather, they like to earn and work alone.

 Minimal Workplace Requirement

-The workplace requirement in the case of solopreneurs is less compared to the entrepreneurs.
+The workplace requirement in the case of solopreneurs is less compared to entrepreneurs.
 Investments in workplace requirements are more in the case of Entrepreneurs.

 Conclusion

 In both forms of business, the ultimate objective is to earn a profit.
 But the difference lies in the motive and in the ways of doing the work.
-Dependency is less in the case of the solopreneurs compared to that of the entrepreneurs.
+Dependency is less in the case of solopreneurs compared to that of entrepreneurs.